JustinBLDang/Personal-Project/README.md

 4) <strong>2D Construction System</strong>; Opens a menu containing any Room Object I create, allows player to place them in designated spots

-5) <strong>Rooms Object</strong>; Using Scriptable Objects, I created a template for a room Object that contains all the information necessary for instantiation, function, and appearance.

-6) <strong>Level Construction tools</strong>; To build future levels, I created a simple system that allows me to flexibility to place rooms anywhere and build levels without restriction
+5) <strong>Level Construction tools</strong>; Game automatically sets up level using layers and tags.
+All I have to do is place rooms in any position and tag the gameObject to allow players to move between rooms.

 Current State: